birc-aeh/au-slurm-package/README.md

 install it everywhere if that is easier.
 It does two things for our setup:

-1. A job that asks for 1 hour or less of walltime is automatically added in
-our express partition.
+1. A job that asks for 1 hour or less of walltime is automatically added in our express partition.
-2. If no specific stdout/stderr names have been asked for we set it to
-<jobname>-<jobid>.out in stead of the standard slurm-<jobid>.out.
+2. If no specific stdout/stderr names have been asked for we set it to jobname-jobid.out in stead of the standard slurm-jobid.out.

 Must be readable by the user that slurmctld runs under.